-Of the 653 deaths, 398 did not meet criteria for an RCY review.
-Decisions about whether to review 14 of the deaths are pending the receipt of further information.
-The remaining 241 deaths have been identified for an RCY review.
+Of the 716 deaths, 441 did not meet criteria for an RCY Review.
+Decisions about whether to review 18 of the deaths are pending the receipt of further information.
+The remaining 257 deaths have been identified for an RCY Review.

-- 23 deaths reviewed have been identified for RCY investigations - Three RCY Investigations of five of these deaths have been completed with public reports released (available at www.rcybc.ca): - Lost in the Shadows: How a Lack of Help Meant a Loss of Hope for One First Nations Girl (January 2014) - Honouring Christian Lee No Private Matter: Protecting Children Living With Domestic Violence (September 2009) - Honouring Kaitlynne, Max and Cordon: Make Their Voices Heard Now (March 2012) - Two aggregate reviews of 30 of these deaths have been completed: - Fragile Lives, Fragmented Systems: Strengthening Supports for Vulnerable Infants (19 deaths, released January 2011). - Trauma, Turmoil and Tragedy: Understanding the Needs of Children and Youth at Risk of Suicide and Self-Harm (11 deaths, released November 2012) - The remaining deaths will be included in future aggregate reviews, are being individually reviewed or have been individually reviewed.
+- Since June 1, 2007, 24 deaths reviewed have been identified for RCY Investigations. - Two RCY Investigations of four of these deaths have been completed and public reports (Honouring Christian Lee, No Private Matter.
+Protecting Children Living With Domestic Violence was released in September 2009 and Honouring Kaitlynne, Max and Cordon: Make Their Voices Heard Nowwas released in March 2012). - An RCY Aggregate Review, including 19 of these deaths, has been completed, and a public report (Fragile Lives, Fragmented Systems: Strengthening Supports for Vulnerable Infants) was released in January 2011. - An RCY Aggregate Review, including 11 of these deaths, has been completed, and a public report (Trauma, Turmoil and Tragedy: Understanding the Needs of Children and Youth at Risk of Suicide and Self-Harm) was released in November 2012. - An investigation into one death was completed and a public report (Lost in the Shadows: Howa Lack of Help Meant a Loss of Hope for One First Nations Girl) was released in February 2014. - An RCY Aggregate Review, including 2 of these deaths, has been completed, and a public report (Who Cares?
+B.C.
+Children with Complex Medical, Psychological and Developmental Needs and their Families Deserve Better) was released in December 2014. - The remaining deaths will be included in future Aggregate Reviews, are being individually reviewed or have been individually reviewed.